Sydney gay and lesbian Mardi Gras dykes on bikes

 My friend Andre who is a Mardi Gras veteran has shared his top 5 tips

-1. Position is everything!
-Planned to arrive early enough and secure a good spot to see the parade.
+• Position is everything!
+Plan to arrive early enough and secure a good spot to see the parade.
 Keep in mind facilities (toilets, mainly) as you wouldn’t want to walk for blocks when nature calls!

-2. Check local venues on Oxford St. some bars/clubs will have drink packages that will include access to venues balconies, which will give you an advantage and an excellent overview of all the action!
+• Check local venues on Oxford St. Some bars and clubs will have drink packages that include access to venue balconies, which will give you an advantage and an excellent overview of all the action!

-3. Keep hydrated: it’s usually a long afternoon/evening, so keep your fluids up!
+• Keep hydrated: It’s usually a long afternoon and evening, so keep your fluids up!
 Water is essential as you don’t want to be dehydrated or get too affected by alcohol.

-4. Keep an eye on your belongings and friends.
+• Keep an eye on your belongings and friends.
 The event attracts large crowds, which may allow for opportunistic crime to happen.
-Carry only the essentials (phone, transport card, cash/bank card, keys) and avoid unnecessary items on you.
+Carry only the essentials (phone, transport card, cash or bank card, keys) and avoid unnecessary items on you.

 Best Places to Watch the Mardi Gras in Sydney